Operational Area Council Purpose:

 - City of Oakdale Emergency Manager

 - City of Patterson Emergency Manager

 - City of Waterford Emergency Manager

 The Operational Area Council will also consist of participants who agree to partner with and lend their expertise to the OAC.
 These participants will be comprised of any government, public, or private individual, or organization that has an interest in Emergency Management.

 Operational Area Council Meetings:

-The Operational Area Council meets quarterly, or upon the call of the Assistant Director of Emergency Services, and/or as often as necessary to transact business and fulfill their duties.
-Meetings are generally held at the Regional Fire Training Center.
+The Operational Area Council meets quarterly, or upon the call of the Chief of Emergency Services, and/or as often as necessary to transact business and fulfill their duties.
+Meetings are generally held at the Harvest Hall, 3800 Cornucopia Way.